 Here’s another lovely mobile but this time with hanging yarn balls instead of bats.
 To make these colorful balls you need the following: cotton string in any color you prefer, school glue and small balloons.
 You can hang these with fishing line to make them look like they’re floating but using regular thread can also look nice.
 Mix and match different colors and sizes for a more dynamic look.

-Baby mobiles aren’t the only things you can make using embroidery hoops.
-You can also use these to make holiday decorations.
-For example, check out this Halloween art project from diys.
-It shows you how to use simple things such as a wooden embroidery hoop, thread and a foam to make this spooky ornament which you can display on your mantel, on a shelf or up on a wall.
+It shows you how to use simple things such as a wooden embroidery hoop, thread and foam to make this spooky ornament which you can display on your mantel, on a shelf or up on a wall.
 This could even serve as a cool wreath.

 A large enough embroidery hoop can be used to make a cool-looking wreath.
 You can decorate it with a lot of things such as yarn for example.
 There’s a cool design idea on scratchandstitch which makes use of that.
 The supplies required for this project include the hoop, some clips and yarn, cord or string in any colors and patterns you prefer.
 Obviously you can customize your own design in any way you want and really make it your own so have fun being creative.